 Exclusion criteria

-Several studies were excluded which only looked at pregnancy and maternity after conception.
+I excluded reviews which only looked at abortions, maternal and infant health, and other outcomes after conception.

 Additionally, studies which evaluated associations of hypothesised determinants of pregnancy risk across population, with no analysis of changes of exposure over time, were not included.

-Data extraction
+Data extraction and synthesis

-From each review, I extracted the included population, the interventions or exposures assessed, outcomes related to pregnancy and a summary of the findings of the effects of the interventions or exposures addressed.
-I recorded each hypothesised cause according to the classifications and distinctions used by the authors in reporting results.
-To assess quality of evidence, I extracted summaries of the search strategy used, whether the review was described as systematic or not
+I constructed a table with a row for each hypothesised cause identified in Figure 1 and extracted from each review a summary of the evidence presented for causes addressed.

 Synthesis

-In synthesising the evidence I used SWiM guidelines, developed to structure reporting of quantitative data without meta-analysis (Campbell et al., 2020).

 Reviews which addressed a single defined intervention model were first grouped into broad categories determined by context of delivery and characteristics of participants.
 These were then sub-categorised into distinguishable intervention models.
 Papers which evaluated several interventions were then analysed and each model assigned to existing or newly created categories.

 Cultural, environmental and policy changes which were reviewed as potentially causative of changing rates, or proposed by reviews as time-varying confounders, were collated as one broad category.
 These were then grouped by distinguishable hypothesised pathways.